lydell/dual/readme.md

 `dual.combo()`
 --------------

-Let's you make a key into a comboKey without sending the key itself, in contrast to the `comboKey()` method.
+Lets you make a key into a comboKey without sending the key itself, in contrast to the `comboKey()` method.

     9::